SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![Screenshot from 2023-09-17 15-09-15](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/c86c64b4-d0e6-4e72-b2e5-b5307a30b9dc)

-* We can zoom the graph and obtain in new plot also we can get plot value in terminal by just clicking the graph point as shown in above image
+* We can zoom the graph and obtain in new plot also we can get plot value in terminal by just clicking the graph point as shown in the above image

 * By observing the plot we can conclude,
 * Here, there are four timing parameters used for characterizing the inverter standard cell: